EMS in Uganda – Uganda Ambulance Service: When passion meets sacrifice

 “We are not only dispatched in Uganda, we also fly into bordering countries, like DR Congo.
 Recently we picked up many patients from gold mines, which are much isolated.
 So it is usual that we are called to pick up some people from there and carry them to the nearest hospital in this country, in this case, in Kampala, generally.
 Then, we also fly in South Sudan, in particular from the borders.
 We are also dispatched in Somalia and Rwanda.
 Even if all of these nations have their own facilities, the war makes everything difficult and many times their own facilities are not enough.”

-- Do you have some project for the future of your emergency service?
+Do you have some project for the future of the Uganda Ambulance Service?

 “Yes I still have a dream since 1989.
 I hope to run an ambulance service which can dispose of 2 ambulance per town, one day.
 One ambulance would be in a village and one in the town, so they can support each other.
 In particular we would set a free way of payment for the service, so ones who cannot give money, they can give something they have, such as chickens or potatoes, for example.